mreinstein/ecs/README.md

 ## usage example

-This is a minimal example of what you can do with `ecs`.
-It's not functional but illustrates how to declare your components, systems, and entities.
+This is a minimal example of what you can do with `ecs`, illustrating how to declare your components, systems, and entities.

 ```javascript
 import ECS      from 'ecs'